opsgang/libs/bash/habitual/std.functions.md

 ---
 ### source\_files()

-sources a list of files in to current env.
+Sources a list of files in to your current bash env.

-If you have whitespace in your file names, that's your own fault.
+> User can set `$IGNORE_MISSING` to skip files that do not exist.
+>
+> However an existing file that is unreadable (due to file perms)
+> or contains bad syntax will still raise an error.

 #### Example